upb-lea/openmodelica-microgrid-gym/docs/JOSS/paper.md

 This is an essential difference to already available open-source solutions for the simulation of electrical energy networks, which, in contrast, generally depict large-scale transmission networks with abstracted models in the (quasi)-stationary state (e.g. PyPSA [@Brown2018] or Pandapower [@Thurner2018]).
 Besides the pure modeling and simulation of microgrids, basic building blocks for setting up a hierarchical control framework on inner and primary level are provided [@Guerrero2013][@Guerrero2013a].

-The API is designed to provide a user-friendly interface to connect a modeled microgrid (environment) with a wide range of control methods such as classical linear feedback control or model predictive control techniques.
+The API is designed to provide a user-friendly interface to connect a modeled microgrid (environment) with a wide range of control methods such as classical linear feedback control or model predictive control techniques (cf. Fig. 1).
 Moreover, the standardized OpenAI Gym interface [@OpenAI2016] is also available for training data-driven control approaches like RL.
 Many auxiliary functionalities for the essential operation of microgrids are shipped with OMG such as coordinate transformations for basic controller classes, monitoring wrappers or phase-looked loops for frequency and phase angle extraction.
 Following this structure, nearly every control approach including data-driven RL can be implemented and tested with ``OMG`` in relatively short amount of time.
 In addition, application examples using safe Bayesian optimization [@Berkenkamp2020] for automated controller design are provided in the toolbox to highlight the challenges of data-driven control approaches in safety critical environments.